perladvent/perldotcom/content/article/_pub_1999_09_refererents.md

 ### References and referents

-Sometimes it's important to be able to access a variable indirectlyâ to be able to use it without specifying its name.
+Sometimes it's important to be able to access a variable indirectly— to be able to use it without specifying its name.
 There are two obvious
 motivations: the variable you want may not *have* a name (it may be an anonymous array or hash), or you may only know which variable you want